wp-plugins/rencontre/readme.txt

 = Useful plugins to work with Rencontre =
 * WP Better Emails : Adds a customizable good looking HTML template to all WP default plain/text emails ;
 * GeoIP Detect : Add IP country flag in Rencontre members admin tab - Facilitates the detection of fake profile.
+* WP GeoNames : Insert all or part of the global GeoNames database in your WordPress base - Suggest city to members.

 = Conditions to appear in un-logged homepage =
 * Wait few days (parameter in admin) ;